exanauts/Argos.jl/docs/src/man/overview.md

 !!! note
-    Compared to MATPOWER or PowerModels, Argos comes with two major differences.
+    Compared to MATPOWER or PowerModels, Argos comes with two major differences in the formulation.
-    1. Only a subset of the power flow equations is considered, leading to a total of $n_x$ equations instead of $2 n_{bus}$.
+    1. Only a subset of the power flow equations is considered, leading to a total of $n_x$ instead of $2 n_{bus}$ equations.
     2. The reactive power generations are considered only implicitly, through the remaining power flow equations.

     Hence, the problem formulated by Argos has a smaller size as